-The final weight of each APAIS sample, needed for estimating catch rates from the collected data, is calculated as the product of three stage weights: 1) the stage I weight (or weight of the site cluster-day PSU), 2) the stage II weight (weight of the time spent sampling each site within a site cluster) and 3) the stage III weight (weight of angler-trips sampled at each individual site).
-Stage IV (catch) does not require weighting for the purposes of catch rate estimation, but is used in calculating length-frequencies (discussed further in section 6.3).
-The stage I weight (w{hi}) is simply the inverse of the inclusion probability (π{hi}) from the sample selection described in section 2.1.5.
+The final weight of each APAIS sample, needed for catch rate estimation, is calculated as the product of three stage weights: 1) the stage I weight (or weight of the site cluster-day PSU), 2) the stage II weight (weight of the time spent sampling each site within a site cluster) and 3) the stage III weight (weight of angler trips sampled at each individual site).
+Stage IV (catch) does not require weighting for the purposes of catch rate estimation, but is used in calculating length frequencies (discussed further in section 6.3).
+The stage I weight (w{hi}) is simply the inverse of the inclusion probability

+(π{hi}) from the sample selection described in section 2.1.5.